zauberware/node-kue-express-ui-heroku-example/README.md

 ## Installation on heroku

 1. Create a new app on heroku.
 2. Add Heroku Redis or RedisToGo.
 (If you use RedisToGo you have to change the ENV var in the script.)
+Note that this app is only the monitoring application.
+If you have a existing Redis isntance you have to set the link oni the REDIS_URL env var.
 3. Be sure all environment variables are set on heroku
 4. Add heroku as a remote repository
 5. Push to master and deploy the app